 top of page

-The story of Dunn Loring began with sixteen men meeting at the residence of Mr. Merle Clifford on May 11, 1942.
-Their purpose was to gain support for the formation of a new fire company to serve the community.
-It was at this meeting that votes were cast in favor of the initiative.
-Impromptu elections were held to appoint temporary officers and Merle Clifford was elected the first President and Chief.
-The bylaws used by the Vienna Volunteer Fire Department were adopted and the Dunn Loring Auxiliary Fire Company came into being.
+The story of Dunn Loring began with a meeting of sixteen men at the residence of Mr. Merle Clifford on May 11, 1942.
+The purpose of the meeting was to gain support for the formation of a new community fire company and all votes were ultimately cast in favor of the initiative.
+Impromptu elections were also held to appoint temporary officers and Merle Clifford was elected the first President and Chief.
+Preliminary bylaws, modeled after those of the Vienna Volunteer Fire Department, were adopted and the Dunn Loring Auxiliary Fire Company came into being.

 old+13.jpg